The word poodle is derived from German, and it means "to splash" or "puddle."

 - Peekapoo – This is a mix between a toy poodle and a Pekingese.
 They tend to be about an inch shorter, but they are stockier.

-The price that you pay is often higher on a puppy than on a full-grown dog. additionally, the price for designer dogs is often higher.
+The price that you pay is often higher for a puppy than for a full-grown dog.
+Additionally, the price for designer dogs is often higher.

 Popular Names for Toy Poodles